 All fees for court service, except jury fees paid for service rendered during office hours, must be paid to the Commonwealth.
 You may retain any fees paid to you for court service performed during a vacation period.
 You shall retain expenses paid for travel, meals, rooms, etc. Court leave will not affect your employment rights.

 No court leave shall be granted when the employee is the defendant or is engaged in personal litigation.

-Non-Unit Professional Staff - 5 personal days are awarded in January for use during the following year.
+Non-Unit Professional Staff - 5 personal days are awarded in January for use during that calendar year.

-Non-Unit Classified Staff - 5 personal days are awarded in January for use during the following year.
+Non-Unit Classified Staff - 5 personal days are awarded in January for use during that calendar year.

 Note: new hires are awarded personal leave on a pro-rata status according to their date of hire.